Tzompantli: Association and meaning

 Apart from their use to display the skulls of ritualistically-executed war captives, tzompantli often occur in the contexts of Mesoamerican ball courts, which were widespread throughout the region's civilizations and sites.
 The game was 'played for keeps' ending with the losing team being sacrificed.
 The captain of the winning team was tasked with taking the head of the losing team's captain to be displayed on a tzompantli.
 In these contexts it appears that the tzompantli was used to display the losers' heads of this often highly ritualised game.
 Not all games resulted in this outcome, however, and for those that did it is surmised that these participants were often notable captives.
 An alternative theory is that it was the captain of the winning team who lost his head, but there is little evidence that this was the case.
 Still, it is acknowledged that in Mesoamerican culture to be sacrificed was to be honored with feeding the gods.
 Tula, the former Toltec capital, has a well-preserved tzompantli inscription on its ball court.

-The association with ball courts is also reflected in the Popol Vuh, the famous religious, mythological and cultural account of the K'iche' Maya.
+The association with ball courts is also reflected in the Popol Vuh, the famous religious, historical and cultural account of the K'iche' Maya.
 When Hun Hunahpu, father of the Maya Hero Twins, was killed by the lords of the Underworld (Xibalba), his head was hung in a gourd tree next to a ball court.
 The gourd tree is a clear representation of a tzompantli, and the image of skulls in trees as if they were fruits is also a common indicator of a tzompantli and the associations with some of the game's metaphorical interpretations.